profsmith89/ctps/_sources/welcome.md

 Nowhere in this book will you find a single section on a programming structure like looping or an important computer-science concept like abstraction.
 Instead, the text will regularly return to previously introduced topics, and when it does, I will layer on new nuances and new connections.
 This layering will help you to grow from novice to skilled practitioner.

 This is a problem-solving-first approach to learn concepts in computer science and become proficient with the syntax of a programming language like Python.
-Starting simple and building toward complexity through a carefully-ordered range of problem contexts is a proven approach to learning and retaining information.
+Starting simple and building toward complexity through a carefully ordered range of problem contexts is a proven approach to learning and retaining information.

 Furthermore, experts become experts because they see the similarities between problems, and this ability helps them get quickly started on a new problem.
 Experts almost never start from a blank page.
 They start with an approach that solved a similar problem and then adapt it for the differences they see in their new problem.
 We will do the same thing in coding by often starting from something we have previously written.
 This helps you avoid the daunting challenge of a blank page.